luigifreda/pyslam/README.md

 If you use pySLAM in your projects, please cite this document:
 ["pySLAM: An Open-Source, Modular, and Extensible Framework for SLAM"](https://arxiv.org/abs/2502.11955), *Luigi Freda*
 You may find an updated version of this document [here](./docs/tex/document.pdf).

 ---
+## Contributing to pySLAM

+If you like pySLAM and would like to contribute to the code base, you can report bugs, leave comments and proposing new features through issues and pull requests on github.
+Feel free to get in touch at *luigifreda(at)gmail[dot]com*.
+Thank you!

+---
 ## Roadmap